OglesbyArt/AuctionPainting/README.md

         }*/
     }

-    //Desc: Deletes a single record in the GalleryPaintings.dat File if the artist last
+    //Desc: Deletes a single record in the AuctionPainting.dat File if the artist last
     //      name and first name matches this object.
-    //Post: Modifies the GalleryPaintings.dat File
+    //Post: Modifies the AuctionPaintings.dat File
     public void performDeletion ()
     {
         try